Ozempic Dosage

 What Ozempic Dosages Are Available?

-Ozempic injection is available by prescription in 0.25 mg, 0.5 mg, 1 mg or 2 mg dosages.
-The dose is slowly increased over time to reduce the chance of side effects.
-The maximum dose is 2 mg, which is injected into the skin once per week.
-It’s important that you administer the Ozempic dosage recommended by your doctor.
+Ozempic (semaglutide) is available by prescription in 0.25 mg, 0.5 mg, 1 mg or 2 mg weekly injection dosages.
+The maximum dose is 2 mg injected into the skin once per week.
+You must administer the Ozempic dose recommended by your doctor.

 • 0.25 mg